bcgov/von-agent-template/GettingStartedTutorial.md

 From time to time in the steps in this guide, we'll ask you to edit files.
 There are two ways to do that in this environment:

 - If you are comfortable with the `vi` editor, you can just use that.
 If you don't know `vi`, don't try it.
 It's a little scary.
 - Alternatively, there is an `Editor` button near the top of the screen.
 Click that and you get a list of files in your home directory, and clicking a file will open it in an editor.
 You will probably need to expand the editor window to see the file.
-Make the changes in the editor and click the "Save" button.
+Make the changes in the editor and click the `Save` button.
   - Don't forget to click the `Save` button.

 The following URLs are used in the steps below for the different components: